pfunks/TCTest/test_faq.md

 STEEM purchases made on Steemit.com are facilitated by <a href="https://blocktrades.us">BlockTrades</a>.

 Bitcoin can also be exchanged for STEEM on external markets such as <a href="https://poloniex.com">Poloniex</a>, <a href="https://bittrex.com">Bittrex</a>, <a href="https://shapeshift.io">ShapeShift.io</a>, and href="https://changelly.com">Changelly</a>.

+## What is powering up and down?

+**Powering up** - If you have STEEM tokens, you can Power Up to STEEM Power to get more voting influence on posts and comments.
+Having more STEEM Power also increases the amount of curation rewards and interest that you can earn.
+More SP also grants more influence on approving Steem witnesses.

+**Powering down** - If you have STEEM Power, you can power down to turn it into liquid STEEM over a period of time.
+The system will transfer 1/13 of your STEEM Power to STEEM each week for about three months (13 weeks), starting 1 week from the time it is started.
+However, you will lose your influence in the network proportionally to how much is powered down, so think about it carefully.
+Power downs can be stopped at any time.

 ## Will 1 Steem Dollar always be worth $1.00 USD?